Mo3az00/simple-node-server/docs/add-security.md

 Update the default packages:
 <pre>
-sudo apt-get update &amp;&amp; sudo apt-get dist-upgrade
+sudo apt-get update &amp;&amp; sudo apt-get dist-upgrade -y
 </pre>

-## Install softare properties package
+## Install software properties package

 This is needed for multiple software packages in this tutorial, when we add the official software repositories and use them instead of the default Ubuntu package lists.